+Still a little uncertain, he returned to New Zealand, later attending the University of Auckland, where he studied Philosophy, Linguistics, Political Science and a little French.
+Not particularly thrilled by academia, he made perhaps the most dramatic shift in direction to date, joining the army where he would stay for several years.
+An idealistic young man, Myers still hadn’t found his calling.
+Leaving the army, he returned to the wine industry, deciding to take a shot at establishing a serious career.
 Recognising any production experience he could find would prove valuable, Myers took a crack at working a vintage on Waiheke Island, home to some of Auckland’s most famous vineyards.
 Quickly finding his feet, the wheels were set in motion.
 Without the required experience to secure a role in wine production, and keen to broaden his overall understanding, he spent time working in Auckland’s sales and distribution network.
 After another vintage in New Zealand, pruning and working general summer tasks, a move to Europe followed in 2012 where Tom spent a vintage at Agriturismo I Veroni.
 After working in Tuscany, having also spent time at Caiarossa, he travelled to Burgundy in 2013.

 Between 2013 and 2016 Myers soaked up every piece of experience he possibly could, travelling to again to New Zealand, Australia, Burgundy, Chablis, Jura, the Mosel, and Southern Rhone, assisting throughout the year with some of the worlds best producers.
 This includes, but is not limited to, Benjamin Leroux, d’Angerville, Comte Armand, Domaine du Pelican, Alain Graillot, Dr. Loosen, Place of Changing Winds, Bindi and Pyramid Valley.
 Myers tells me that Leroux, Maxime Graillot and Robert Walters have been particularly influential figures in his own personal growth, this not to say many others were not.

+Touching on what motivates him, things got altogether philosophical.
+‘What is winemaking?’, Tom remarks.
+From the beginning, he tells me he recognised he possessed a burning desire to understand, to comprehend best practise, to decipher what made great wine.
+As he travelled the world, tasting as he went, he found himself asking exactly what it was that really set these wines apart.
+From this yearning evolved a desire to test his own understanding, to see if he himself could achieve great things.
 Although ownership seems never to have been a driving force, it was perhaps his pessimism toward his own position as an employee, saying he asked far too many questions, combined with his obviously competitive nature that had left Tom spending 2 to 3 years searching for land.
 After a long, extensive search he was fortunate enough to find preexisting vines for rent in the cru of Preda, nestled between the famous Cannubi and Vignane.

+Despite having not yet bottled a vintage, Tom has confirmed a winery space.
+We discussed his intended winemaking ethos and the desires he has for his own wine.
+He is clear that he would first like to understand the vineyard he’s working with, the intricacies of the site and the fruit it produces, with his winemaking reflecting that.
 Whilst working at Rinaldi, experimenting and experiencing winemaking with a number of other friends and producers in the region, and visiting Mascarello, Tom became much more aware of how Nebbiolo behaves as a grape.
 In Burgundy, there is great emphasis on respecting the fruit itself, from the sorting table to the gentle handling of fruit into fermentation vessels (whether it be for integrity or to achieve lifted character from a little intracellular fermentation) Myers paid great attention to this while working with Pinot and plans to adopt a similar approach in his own winemaking.
 His aim is to guide, not to control, indigenous yeast and spontaneous MLF are his intentions, meanwhile, he does not object to temperature control.
 He has also recently secured some open-top fermenters, another common practice in many top Burgundy estates.